N4EAC/_OpenHPSDR-Thetis-N4EAC_/ReadMe.md

-No DSP, CAT, meter, or radio-control functionality was changed in RC2.
+No additional changes to DSP, CAT, meter, or radio-control functionality was changed in RC2.